 ...$ sudo apt-get install python-smbus

 This is where the real trouble seems to start.
-The python smbus driver appears to only support V2 of python.
-In response to a 5 line Python script, this is the response:
+The python smbus driver supports only V2 of python.
+In response to a 5 line Python script, we got this:

 Traceback (most recent call last): File "./i2ctest.py", line 4, in import smbus ImportError: No module named smbus

-It’s enough to make any programmer grumpy.
 Something unsupported means your development project must be suspended until this problem is resolved.
-Without turning this into a giant How-To document, a short list of steps with minimal explanation follows:
+A short list of steps with minimal explanation follows:

 ...$ sudo apt-get install libi2c-dev ...$ sudo apt-get install python3-dev ...$ cd /usr/src ...$ sudo wget http://ftp.de.debian.org/debian/pool/main/i/i2c-tools/i2c-tools_3.1.0.orig.tar.bz2 ...$ sudo tar xvf i2c-tools_3.1.0.orig.tar.bz2 ...$ cd i2c-tools-3.1.0/py-smbus ...$ sudo mv smbusmodule.c smbusmodule.c.old ...$ sudo wget https://gist.githubusercontent.com/sebastianludwig/c648a9e06c0dc2264fbd/raw/2b74f9e72bbdffe298ce02214be8ea1c20aa290f/smbusmodule.c